Sai-Moen/TMInterface-AS-SaiMoen/site/distributions/bruteforce/finetune_location.md

 Therefore, it can be found as a mode in the built-in bruteforce controller, under Optimization.

 ## Patch Notes

+### v2.1.1a

+- Fixed a bug where the UI would leak into the main window.

 ### v2.1.0a